 The Janome DC1050 offers 50 built-in standard and decorative stitches, including 3 different one-step buttonhole stitches and makes high-quality stitches that give a professional look.
 It has a convenient, built-in one-hand needle threader, a memorized needle up and down feature, and extra high presser foot lift.

 Additional features available on the Janome DC1050 include a 7-piece feed dog with drop feature, jam-proof rotary bobbin and auto declutch bobbin winder, and a free sewing arm for easy circular sewing.
 It accepts easy to use slide-on presser feet.

 There are a number of accessories included with the Janome DC1050 such as a starter set of needles, 4 different presser feet, spool holders and stand, a soft cover, and more.
 The bonus bundle includes a quality fabric machine tote for conveniently carrying your machine with you.

 The Janome DC1050 comes with Janome's standard 25-year warranty on mechanical parts, 5-year electrical parts warranty, and 1-year labor warranty.
-There is an additional 5-year extended warranty that comes with the bonus s bundle.

 The Janome DC1050 - Computerized Sewing At An Affordable Price!

 Bonus Bundle Includes: Machine Tote (Style and Color May Vary)